KyleBenson/scale_client/docs/ARCHITECTURE.md

 * `scale_client` currently does not fully support subscribing to events locally
 * Running long blocking operations requires the use of a `ThreadedApplication` or `ThreadedVirtualSensor`.
 This introduces more overhead than a single thread due to the manner in which Circuits creates a pool of workers.

+## Backwards Compatibility

+Because SCALE underwent several iterations over the years, we made an effort to maintain backwards compatibility.
+Note that this does not always work and is not well tested.
+Our main effort in this regard was to maintain compatibility for the various `SensedEvent` schemas so as not to crash older clients or render their exported data useless.

+You'll notice most of the hacks to accomplish this backwards compatibility in the `SensedEvent` class (i.e. its encoding/decoding methods) as well as for some constructors i.e. `VirtualSensor`.